0

 Why are the associated GEOMETRY and ASTROMETRY reference files so old?

-Anonymous 3 weeks ago updated by Archive Science Group 2 weeks ago 1
+Anonymous 2 months ago updated by Archive Science Group 2 months ago 1

 I am reducing newly taken MUSE data from the beginning of 2024.
 Yet the associated geometry and astrometry files are from April 2021.
 Where are the newer reference files?
 Instead of providing a new MASTER_DARK which rarely changes, run the astrometry and geometry calibration sequence more often (considering Chile experiences numerous earthquakes a year, etc.).